 I pride myself on consistent good health.
 I’m just never sick.
-I attribute this to working with essential oils every day, washing my hands frequently and generally being a pretty happy soul.
+I attribute this to working with essential oils every day, washing my hands frequently, and generally being a pretty happy soul.

-But in the Fall of 2010, I had my first-ever wrestling match with bronchitis.
+However, in the Fall of 2010, I had my first-ever wrestling match with bronchitis.
 Out of the blue, I began to ache in my joints followed by three days of an elevated temperature of 102 which morphed into a cough the likes of which I’ve never known.
 James, my husband, insisted I see our family doc or he would bind my hands and feet and take me himself.
 I broke down and saw our Dr. Sally who took one listen to my lungs and said “Woah girl, you’ve got acute bronchitis.”
 She was particularly concerned because I’m not prone to lung troubles.

 Despite my protests, Dr. Sally prescribed 40mg of Prednisone for five days (never again), Tylenol with Codeine at night and Albuterol to be used with an “AeroChamber” to assist the Albuterol into my lungs.
 My husband called this my “bronchitis bong”.
 Very funny.

 As much as I embrace the power of natural therapies, visiting my allopathic doctor and taking the prescribed medications were necessary for me to reduce the inflammation in my lungs quickly.
 I’ll never say “we don’t need doctors” because we do.
-However, receiving and taking prescribed meds is where many people stop in treating their own illness.
+However, receiving and taking prescribed meds is where many people stop treating their own illnesses.
 For me, healing is like a wheel with many spokes and it usually takes several methods of treatment to deal with illness.
-For my bronchitis, pharmaceuticals was just ONE spoke in that wheel, and I’m positive that my diligent use of essential oils was an important part of my continued recovery, especially since illnesses of the lung can linger on forever without them.
+For my bronchitis, pharmaceuticals were just ONE spoke in that wheel, and I’m positive that my diligent use of essential oils was an important part of my continued recovery, especially since illnesses of the lung can linger on forever without them.

 Here was my treatment plan: